JuanDiegoMontoya/Voxel_Engine/README.md

 - Capable of rendering 10+ million blocks at 500+ FPS (when not loading chunks)
 - Infinite size world
 - Procedurally generated terrain including hills, mountains, plains, rivers, etc.
-- A variety of biomes, each with their own unique properties and prefabs
+- A variety of biomes, each with their own unique properties and features
 - Meandering natural tunnels and caves
 - Block picking (destroying and placing)
 - A prefab editor
 - (*WIP*) Marching cubes implementation for smooth voxels (in worlds defined by a density field)

 ### Graphics
-- Chunk frustum culling
+- Frustum culling of chunks
 - Baked ambient occlusion on blocks
 - Realistic water effects
 - Directional environment lighting
-- (*WIP*) Deferred rendering pipeline
+- Deferred rendering pipeline
+- Post processing effects
 - (*WIP*) Ray traced screen space water reflections
 - (*WIP*) Cascaded shadow maps

 ### Other
 - Portability.
 Uses (to my knowledge) no platform dependent libraries or headers.
 (Certain libraries would have to be rebuilt for platforms other than x64 Windows)
 - Multithreaded mesh building and (*WIP*) terrain generation.
+- Graphics effects can be toggled dynamically by the user.

 ## In-Engine